activisthandbook/articles/partner.md

 # Our principles
 We are here for social, progressive and green rebels all over the globe.
 We believe that effective change-making is all about empowering marginalised communities and providing people with the right tools and training.

 To formulate these core ideas, we wrote a set of [principles](/en/about/principles).
-We only work together with organisations that align with these principles.
+We only work together with organisations and movements that align with these principles.